Devondrick Walker: College career

 Coming out of high school, Walker had no scholarship offers.
 Instead, he secured a last-second offer through a connection his high school assistant coach had.
-In May 2010, Walker signed a letter of intent to play basketball for Northwestern Oklahoma State University in the 2010–11 season.
-Walker played for former four-year Ranger basketball player and assistant coach at South Garland High School, Dominique Parker.
-He rarely played, however, and after one season transferred to Texas A&M University–Commerce, a little known Division-II school outside of Dallas.
-It was there that Walker found someone who believed in him—head coach Sam Walker.
-Devondrick said in January 2017, "I had an amazing head coach (Sam Walker).
-He forced me to defend when I didn't want to, forced me to rebound when I didn't want to."
+In May 2010, Walker signed a National Letter of Intent to play college basketball for Northwestern Oklahoma State University in the 2010–11 season.
+He rarely played, however, and after one season transferred to Texas A&M University–Commerce.

 As a sophomore in 2011–12, Walker saw action in all 27 games with 21 starts, and averaged 28.1 minutes, 8.9 points, 3.9 rebounds, 1.7 assists and 1.0 steals per game.
 He ranked 10th in the Lone Star Conference in free throw percentage (76.9) and was named the Lone Star Conference Offensive Player of the Week on February 27, 2012.
 He scored in double digits in 11 contests, including a career-best 24 points in the regular season finale against Angelo State on February 25, 2012.
+He thrived under head coach Sam Walker.

 As a junior in 2012–13, Walker appeared in all 29 games for the Lions with 14 starts.
 He averaged 9.5 points, 3.2 rebounds, 1.3 assists and 0.9 steals in 24.7 minutes per game.
 He shot 41.5 percent from the floor, including 41.9 percent from three-point range, while hitting 82.3 percent of his free throws, ranking second in the Lone Star Conference.
 He posted 13 double figure point totals on the year, highlighted by his 20-point performance against Southern Arkansas on November 26, 2012.

-As a senior in 2013–14, Walker was a second-team all-Lone Star Conference selection, his first such honor.
+As a senior in 2013–14, Walker was a second-team all-Lone Star Conference selection.
 He finished the season ranked in the top 10 in the league with 13.6 points per game and led the LSC with a 91.3-percent mark from the foul stripe.
 He also was named to the academic all-LSC team for the second time in his career, graduating in May.
 On June 5, 2014, he was named the recipient of the 2013–14 Lone Star Conference Scholar-Athlete Award for A&M-Commerce.